Handbook on the Physics and Chemistry of Rare Earths

-Handbook on the Physics and Chemistry of Rare Earths: Including Actinides, Volume 59, the latest release in this continuous series that covers all aspects of rare earth science, including chemistry, life sciences, materials science and physics, presents interesting chapters on Forensic applications of rare earth materials, and Rare earths, the seventeen-position nob.
+Handbook on the Physics and Chemistry of Rare Earths: Including Actinides, Volume 59, presents the latest release in this continuous series that covers all aspects of rare earth science, including chemistry, life sciences, materials science and physics.

 - Presents up-to-date overviews and new developments in the field of rare earths, covering both their physics and chemistry